systemjs/systemjs/docs/config-api.md

 Packages provide a convenience for setting meta and map configuration that is specific to a common path.

-In addition packages allow for setting contextual map configuration which only applies within the package itself.
+In particular, packages allow for setting contextual `map` configuration which only applies within the package itself.
-This allows for full dependency encapsulation without always needing to have all dependencies in a global namespace.
+This allows for full dependency encapsulation, removing the need to have all dependencies in a global namespace.

 ```javascript
 SystemJS.config({